kevinswiber/spectral-function-past-tense/src/en-pos/readme.md

 _Note: This has been inlined from en-pos on NPM and modified to removed the reference to cities-list.
-The list is quite big and impacts imports of the parent module._
+The list is quite big and impacts imports of the parent module.
+It also removes a reference to humannames, which also causes issues and is unneeded._

 # en-pos